St Edmund, King and Martyr: History

 In 1292, the church is first recorded as 'Saint Edmund towards Garcherche', and it reappears in 1348 as 'Saint Edmund in Lombardestrete'.
-John Stow, in his Survey of London 1598, revised during 1603, refers to it also as St Edmund Grass Church.
+John Stow, in his Survey of London 1598, revised during 1603, refers to it also as St Edmund Grass Church, because the grass market (a place where hay, grass and seeds were sold) came up to the church.

 The medieval church was destroyed in the Great Fire of 1666.
 After the fire the parish was united with that of St Nicholas Acons, which was also destroyed and not rebuilt.
-The present church was constructed to the designs of Sir Christopher Wren in 1670–1679, with a tower ornamented at the angles by flaming urns in allusion to the Great Fire.
+The present church was constructed to the designs of Robert Hooke (signed off by Sir Christopher Wren) in 1670–1679, with a tower ornamented at the angles by flaming urns in allusion to the Great Fire.
 George Godwin described the tower as "more Chinese than Italian", while James Peller Malcolm called it "rather handsome, but of that species of architecture which is difficult to describe so as to be understood".
 The orientation of the church is unusual, with the altar towards the north, instead of east.

 The essayist Joseph Addison was married here in 1716.

 In September 1868 a riot occurred outside the church, as a consequence of one of a series of Friday morning sermons given by the Rev. J. L. Lyne – known as "Father Ignatius" – in which he had spoken disparagingly of the traders of Lombard Street.

 The church was restored in 1864 and 1880.
 On 7 July 1917, during the second daylight air raid by Gotha bombers of the England Squadron, a high explosive bomb landed on St Edmund's, destroying the main beam of the roof; extensive repair and restoration was required and it did not reopen until 1 October 1919.
 Some fragments of the German bomb are preserved in the church.
 Further damage was caused by incendiary bombs during the 1941 London Blitz.

 The church was designated a Grade I listed building on 4 January 1950.